ARMmbed/mbed-os-example-ble/README.md

 	* DISCO_L475VG_IOT01A (ref B-L475E-IOT01A)

 	<span> **Important:** if an ST shield is used with the K64F board, an hardware is patch required.
 Check out https://developer.mbed.org/teams/ST/code/X_NUCLEO_IDB0XA1/ for more information.</span>

+The following board is no longer supported:
+	* NRF51_DK

+You may use the deprecated examples located in "deprecated" folder in each of the examples.

 ### Using ST Nucleo shield on other targets